blackb6a/blackb6a-ctf-2023-challenges/08-forkmachine/src/author_writeup.md

 #### 1.4.2 Scope Parameters

-The `scope_node` would not complete without the ability to pass arguments of course.
+The `scope_node` would not be complete without the ability to pass arguments of course.
 Example:

 ```py
 def main():